neovimhaskell/haskell-vim/README.md

 ### Indentation

-To configure indentation in `haskell-vim` you can use the following variables:
+To configure indentation in `haskell-vim` you can use the following variables to change indentation depth, just add the according line to your `.vimrc`.

 * `let g:haskell_indent_if = 3`